SergeyBiryukov/cases-restrict-access/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==

+= 0.2.1 =
+* Fixed multiple output of the same cases
+* Fixed SQL error when meta_query parameter is specified
+* Restored access to all cases for site administrators

 = 0.2 =
 * Case queries only return the cases which the current user has access to